 On September 25, 2020, ADL welcomed the Scottish Government's announcement of the award of £7.4 million in funding to bus operators through the first round of the Scottish Ultra-Low Emission Bus Scheme.
-The initiative assists bus companies to invest in EVs and associated infrastructure, supporting a green recovery from the COVID-19 pandemic, improving air quality and furthering Scotland's ambitions for a net-zero economy.
-Funding has been awarded following a competitive bidding process.
-Three of the winning proposals were made with ADL as the intended supplier and ADL will now work with successful bidders to finalize contracts for 35 ZEBs.
+Funding was awarded following a competitive bidding process.
+Three of the winning proposals were made with ADL as the intended supplier, and ADL will now work with successful bidders to finalize contracts for 35 ZEBs.

-On September 28, 2020, NFAI announced the launch of its Anniston Workforce Development Program (AWDP), a local program coming to life under the CBF.
+On September 28, 2020, NFAI announced the launch of its Anniston Workforce Development Program ("AWDP"), a local program coming to life under the CBF.
 The AWDP includes the execution of a workforce development program, including training and development, skill gap assessments, wage and benefit commitments, fulfillment of diversity and hiring objectives, and pre-apprenticeship and apprenticeship programs; the launch of an employee engagement committee; the execution of partnerships and alliances with community-based organizations; and the continued procurement commitment to Disadvantaged Business Enterprises and others.
 As a result of the AWDP, New Flyer has strengthened its local community outreach and recruitment capacity, committing to the placement of groups of people not traditionally employed in the manufacturing industry, including those considered underrepresented, underserved, and/or disadvantaged.